 - Meet all relevant regulatory requirements

-Sydney Airport’s Climate Risk and Adaptation Plan provides an overarching strategy to address the priority physical and transition risks and opportunities associated with climate change, and describe mechanisms to embed climate change adaptation into airport planning, design and operations.
-The risk assessment process was based on potential future climate scenarios, described in the climate change risk disclosures in our Annual Report and Sustainability Report.
-More information on our climate change mitigation and adaptation practice is outlined in detail in our Environment section.
+Sydney Airport’s Climate Risk and Adaptation Plan presents our priority physical and transition risks and opportunities associated with climate change and outlines mechanisms to embed climate change adaptation into airport planning, design and operations.
+The risk assessment process is based on potential future climate scenarios, outlined in SYD's Sustainability Report and our Response to the Taskforce on Climate-related Financial Disclosures (TCFD).

-Sydney Airport has a range of policies and controls that reduce the impacts caused by climate and weather issues.
-The Airport Emergency Plan is the principal tool used to manage business continuity.
-It provides Sydney Airport with a robust, risk based framework to manage incidents across the airport and minimise business and operational disruptions.
-This risk based management framework is the basis of new actions proposed to reduce climate risk.
+Sydney Airport also has a range of policies and controls that reduce impacts caused by climate and weather issues.
+The Airport Emergency Plan provides a robust, risk based framework to manage incidents across the airport and minimise business and operational disruptions.